ichimbogdancristian/network_scanner/README.md

 - **Risk Assessment**: Categorizes vulnerabilities by severity levels

 ### 📊 **Professional Reporting**
-- **HTML Reports**: Beautiful, detailed HTML reports with charts and tables
+- **HTML Reports**: Modern, compact, and fully interactive HTML reports with:
+  - Sortable and filterable columns for all data fields
+  - Print-optimized layout (no clipped tables, minimal blank space)
+  - Responsive, flexible design with minimal margins
+  - Column alignment and widths that match header and data
+  - Visual status indicators and vertical split lines
 - **Real-time Logging**: Comprehensive logging with multiple verbosity levels
-- **Export Options**: Multiple output formats for integration with other tools
+- **Export Options**: HTML, CSV, and optional JSON for integration with other tools
 - **Email Notifications**: Optional email alerts for scan completion and critical findings

 ### 🎛️ **User-Friendly Interface**